-- If no visible tumor remains, then no further treatment may be necessary.
-However, you will have periodic follow-up scans.
+- If no visible tumor remains, then no further treatment may be needed.
+But you will have follow-up scans from time to time.

-- If the tumor is benign and only a small piece remains, then your doctor may recommend periodic follow-up scans only.
-In some cases, small leftover tumors may be treated with a form of radiation treatment called stereotactic radiosurgery.
+- If the tumor is benign and only a small piece remains, then your healthcare professional may suggest follow-up scans only.
+Some small leftover tumors may be treated with a form of radiation treatment called stereotactic radiosurgery.

-- If the tumor is atypical or malignant, you'll likely need radiation.
+- If the tumor is irregular or cancer, you'll likely need radiation.

 Surgery may pose risks including infection and bleeding.
-The specific risks of your surgery will depend on where your meningioma is located.
-For instance, surgery to remove a meningioma that occurs around the optic nerve can lead to vision loss.
-Ask your surgeon about the specific risks of your surgery.
+The risks of your surgery will depend on where your meningioma is.
+For instance, surgery to remove a meningioma from around the optic nerve can lead to vision loss.
+Ask your surgeon about the risks of your surgery.

-If your meningioma can't be completely removed surgically, your doctor may recommend radiation therapy following or instead of surgery.
+If the entire meningioma can't be removed surgically, your healthcare professional may suggest radiation therapy after or instead of surgery.

-The goal of radiation therapy is to destroy any remaining meningioma cells and reduce the chance that your meningioma may recur.
+The goal of radiation therapy is to destroy any meningioma cells that are left and reduce the chance that the meningioma may come back.
 Radiation therapy uses a large machine to aim high-powered energy beams at the tumor cells.

-Advances in radiation therapy increase the dose of radiation to the meningioma while reducing radiation to healthy tissue.
-Radiation therapy options for meningiomas include:
+Advances in radiation therapy increase the dose of radiation to the meningioma while giving less radiation to healthy tissue.
+Radiation therapy types for meningiomas include:

-- Stereotactic radiosurgery (SRS) is a type of radiation treatment that aims several beams of powerful radiation at a precise point.
-Contrary to its name, radiosurgery doesn't involve scalpels or incisions.
-Radiosurgery typically is done in an outpatient setting in a few hours.
-Radiosurgery may be an option for people with meningiomas that can't be removed with conventional surgery or for meningiomas that recur despite treatment.
+- Stereotactic radiosurgery (SRS).
+This type of radiation treatment aims several beams of powerful radiation at a precise point.
+Despite its name, radiosurgery doesn't involve scalpels or cuts.
+Radiosurgery most often is done in an outpatient setting in a few hours.
+Radiosurgery may be a choice for people with meningiomas that can't be removed with conventional surgery or for meningiomas that come back despite treatment.

-- Fractionated stereotactic radiotherapy (SRT) delivers radiation in small fractions over time, such as one treatment a day for 30 days.
-This approach may be used for tumors too large for radiosurgery or those in an area that can't tolerate the high intensity of radiosurgery — such as near the optic nerve.
+- Fractionated stereotactic radiotherapy (SRT).
+This type gives radiation in small fractions over time, such as one treatment a day for 30 days.
+This approach may be used for tumors too large for radiosurgery or those in an area where radiosurgery is too strong, such as near the optic nerve.

-- Intensity-modulated radiation therapy (IMRT) uses computer software to modify the intensity of radiation directed at the meningioma site.
-This may be used for meningiomas located near sensitive brain structures or those with a complex shape.
+- Intensity-modulated radiation therapy (IMRT).
+This uses computer software to lower the intensity of radiation to the meningioma site.
+This may be used for meningiomas that are near sensitive brain structures or those with a complex shape.

-- Proton beam radiation uses radioactive protons precisely targeted at the tumor, reducing damage to the surrounding tissue.
+- Proton beam radiation.
+This uses radioactive protons aimed right at the tumor.
+This type lessens damage to the tissue around the tumor.

-Drug therapy (chemotherapy) is rarely used to treat meningiomas, but it may be used in cases that don't respond to surgery and radiation.
+Medicine therapy, also called chemotherapy, rarely is used to treat meningiomas.
+But it may be used when the meningioma doesn't respond to surgery and radiation.

-There isn't a widely accepted chemotherapy approach to the treatment of meningiomas, but researchers are currently studying molecularly targeted approaches.
+There isn't a widely used chemotherapy approach to the treatment of meningiomas.
+But researchers are studying other targeted approaches.

-Alternative medicine treatments can't treat meningiomas, but some may help provide relief from treatment side effects or help you cope with the stress of having a meningioma.
+Alternative medicine treatments don't treat meningioma.
+But some may help give relief from treatment side effects.
+Or they might help you cope with the stress of having a meningioma.